QCB-Collaboratory/Python-Hackathon-Fall2017/Readme.md

 During the Hackathon, we will be solving together the following problems.
 You should feel free to participate in as many problems you want. **The list of problems may be updated until the date of the event.**

-1. [**Extracting calcium imaging.**](./Materials_Resources/Problem-1/Readme.md) We will use videos of fluorescent calcium indicator Oregon Green in endothelial cells to practice how to extract fluorescence time series of a set of cells and estimate their calcium concentration.
+1. [**Analysis of calcium imaging.**](./Materials_Resources/Problem-1/Readme.md) We will use videos of fluorescent calcium indicator Oregon Green in endothelial cells to practice how to extract fluorescence time series of a set of cells and estimate their calcium concentration.

 2. [**Simulating protein expression with the Gillespie method.**](./Materials_Resources/Problem-2/Readme.md) ...